 - Various Software Testing phases

-Testers, having knowledge of different software systems, have the best understanding of the software behavior, functions, and operations, where the test cases are bound to fail and the system’s expected reaction.
+Testers that have knowledge of different software systems possess the best understanding of the software behavior, functions, and operations, where test cases are bound to fail, and the system’s expected reaction.

-Basic knowledge of the software testing process starts from identifying specification requirements, creation of test cases and prioritization, risk analysis, executing tests and recording the actual results.
-Apart from this, test managers should have the knowledge and skills of test planning, control, tracking progress and reporting to client about the status.
+Basic knowledge of the software testing process starts with identifying specification requirements, a creation of test cases and prioritization, risk analysis, executing tests and recording the actual results.
+Apart from this, test managers should have the knowledge and skills of test planning, control, tracking progress and status reporting to the client

 Skill #2: Interpersonal Skills

 Interpersonal skills always give a positive uplift to your team.
 Interpersonal skills are an important factor in a tester’s role.
 An employee with strong interpersonal skills gets along well with the team and communicates effectively with colleagues, customers, and clients.

 Always build a team comprised of a variety of personal and technical skills.
 Every individual must have a defined role in the team.
-Balance of strengths and weaknesses of the individuals in the team should be optimized.
+The balance of strengths and weaknesses of the individuals in the team should be optimized.

 Skill #3: Independent Testing

-To contribute largely for delivering good quality solutions, independent testers are identified by the organisation.
-Independence of testing like:
+To contribute to delivering good quality solutions, independent testers are identified by the organization.
+Independence of testing such as:

 - Testing performed by the developer who develops the code

 - Testing performed by different developers other than those who develop the code

-- Testing performed by the tester who is a part of team
+- Testing performed by the tester who is a part of the team

 - Testing performed by testers from other teams

 - Testing performed by the test specialist

-- Testing performed by external team from different organisation
+- Testing performed by an external team from a different organization

-The more independent testing is directly proportional to good quality products, but these also leads to less interaction with the team and less knowledge transfer.
+The extent of independent testing is directly proportional to good quality products, but this also leads to less interaction within the team and less knowledge transfer.
 The degree of independent testing for the testing project must be decided by the organization based on schedule, cost, software development model and priority.

 Hiring a test team from an external organization also brings challenges in a test team such as cultural differences, knowledge transfer, employee turnover, cost estimation, quality, skills sets, and communication.